toralf/torutils/README.md

 ### Tweaks

+The script sets few _sysctl_ values.
+If this is not wanted then comment out the code around _setSysctlValues()_.
+If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used, then comment out _addHetzner()_ too.
+To append rules onto an existing _iptables_ rule set (to overwrite it is the default) comment out the call _clearRules()_.
 If the parsing of the Tor and/or the SSH config fails then overrule it by:

 1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.: